Zagreb, Free Walking Tours: Where We Went, What We Saw & Where We Walked

 #3.
 The fish and meat markets

-Although we've recently become vegetarian (and are aiming to become vegan), we still thought that it would be important to visit the fish and meat markets, as these are such an important part of Croatian cuisines (and really, most cuisines).
-We learnt that as Zagreb is only 1.5 hours from the sea, the fish is very fresh and most sellers are proud to say that it ‘swam this morning’.
-We also learnt that it’s perfectly acceptable to eat horse in Croatia, there were a couple of butchers selling horse.
+Although we are vegetarian and in the process of becoming vegan (update, we are now vegan), we still thought that it would be important to visit the fish and meat markets, to pay our respects to the d3ad.
+We learnt that as Zagreb is only 1.5 hours from the sea, the fish is very de@d and most sellers are proud to say that it ‘swam this morning’.
+We also learnt that it’s perfectly acceptable (amongst carnists) to eat horse in Croatia, there were a couple of butchers selling horse.

 #4.
 Croatian Herbs